dirvine/data_chain/docs/0029-data-chains.md

 # Additional observations

+## Group size

+Whilst it was thought that a [DataChain] did not require the use of a magic number, there is a requirement at this time for it to know the group size used in the network for group consensus.
+This is unfortunate and hopefully will be factored out.
+Teh use of group size though is required on groups splitting and the chain progressing.
+As this happens a link will potentially lose majority.
+In this case the data chain needs to us another factor to decide quorum has been met and this size is the group size figure.

+It is hoped that this can be eradicated by a more sophisticated checkpointing mechanism where both sides of a split can sing the split link.
+This would be identifiable as the split happens at a common leading bits agreement of a number of the group.
+At this time using a naive algorithm though may introduce unwanted and potentially insecure side effects.

 ## Archive nodes

 Nodes that hold the longest [DataChain]s may be considered to be archive nodes.
 Such nodes will be